Difficult Bible Quiz about the Physical Bible

 d.
 Nostradamus wrote about his predictions in the book Les Prophéties.

-He wrote that Nero blamed the Christians for burning Rome, when we know Nero was partially responsible.
+He wrote that Nero blamed the Christians for burning Rome.

 Tacitus described the Romans' persecution and hatred of the Christians, including the hanging of their disciples on crosses.

-The Bible tells the same story as Tacitus, confirming the Bible's accuracy and truth.
+Cornelius Tacitus tells the same story as the Bible, confirming the Bible's accuracy and truth.

 a.
 Martin Luther King.